odileandres/Adata_scientists_project2/index.md

     <article2>
       <p align="justify" style="margin: 0px;">
-      On this graph we can see that on the topic that are traditionally reserved to men, like the army or science or manual work, men is big majority, whereas on topic like arts, civil service or education, women are more represented.
+      On this graph we can see that on the topics that are more traditionally reserved to men, like the army, sciences or manual work, men represent the great majority, whereas on topics like arts, civil service or education, women are more represented.
-Either women are less represented in the army field or manual work field, the dataset doesn't give us any information about that, or there is a gender-based discrimination.
+Either women are less represented in the army or manual work field (the dataset doesn't give us any information about that) or there is a gender-based discrimination.
      </p >
     </article2>
   </section>